Parent page: Working with File-based Component Libraries

 Creating a New Schematic Component

 Any number of component symbols can be created in a schematic library.
-To create a new schematic component in an existing library, select Tools » New Component from the main menus or the design space's right-click menu or click the Add button under the Design Item ID region in the SCH Library panel.
+To create a new schematic component in an existing library, you would normally select Tools » New Component.

 Since a new library always contains one empty component, you can also rename Component_1 to get started on creating a component.
 To do this, select